 Heart Helper 1: Manage Stress

 Stress-management techniques can alter your physiological response to stressful situations, speeding up how quickly you recover from the heart-pumping, adrenaline-surging, high-alert state that characterizes your body’s fight-or-flight stress response.
 Consider spending 10 to 15 minutes sitting quietly and focusing on your breathing, taking a yoga class once a week or scheduling a monthly massage.
-All the better if you can do these kinds of activities in the morning, says Koffler, because they can set your intention to be calmer, more present and less rushed for the rest of the day.
+All the better if you can do these kinds of activities in the morning, because they can set your intention to be calmer, more present and less rushed for the rest of the day.
+If the AM doesn’t work for you, don’t worry: Any time of day is helpful, and the more often you do it, the better.

 Heart Helper 2: Make Sleep a Priority

 You may think of a night of good quality sleep as a luxury, but it’s actually a critical component of heart health.
 When you’re sleep deprived, your body releases stress hormones that can cause inflammation and constrict arteries.
 A study in The Journal of the American Medical Association found that each extra hour of rest that sleep-deprived, middle-aged adults add to their nightly average can reduce their risk of coronary artery calcification, which can lead to heart disease, by about a third.
 Experts recommend aiming for seven to nine hours of sleep each night.
-(The benefits don’t extend beyond nine hours a night, so no need to hibernate.)
+(The benefits don’t extend beyond nine hours a night, so no need to hibernate.
+If you consistently need more than nine hours to be rested, you might be getting fragmented sleep; talk to your doctor so he or she can rule out a sleep disorder.)
 If you’re having trouble getting to sleep, or staying asleep once you’ve drifted off, there are some effective techniques you can use to bank more shuteye.

 Heart Helper 3: Add Colorful Produce to Every Plate